Tuition & Fees

 Fees: Total fees vary based on enrollment status.
 See Tuition and Fees for more information.

 The total fee has to be paid in its entirety before the beginning of the program with the following exceptions: Degree and long term students may sign a deferment payment plan 'DPP' (tuition fee in installments); see details below.
-Degree students who take U.S. federal financial aid loans will be granted an extension until the funds have been received by the New York office and applied to the student’s account.
-Such funds will be disbursed in two payments: fall and winter, as per U.S. federal law.
+Degree students who take U.S. federal financial aid loans will be granted an extension until the semester’s disbursement is released by the Columbia University School of General Studies Office of Educational Financing.

 Students may pay with: